Applying To Purchase

 - At least one letter of recommendation from a tutor, evaluator, or teacher who is not a family member.
 We prefer two academic references, but we realize that this may be difficult.
 A second letter of reference may come from an employer, supervisor, or any non-family member who can address important personal qualities such as responsibility, creativity, discipline, and initiative.

 The Educational Opportunity Program (EOP) is the New York State program designed to assist applicants who do not possess the general admission requirements, yet who show promise and potential for academic success as evidenced through a variety of scholastic indicators.
 This program is open to New York residents only.
 Applicants must also demonstrate historical financial need as specified by the policies governing the program.
 Applicants accepted through EOP are provided with academic and financial support to aid in their success.
-To be considered for the program, be sure to check “yes” for the EOP option on the SUNY Application.
+To be considered for the program, be sure to check “yes” for the EOP option on the SUNY Application or the Common Application.

 EOP applications are considered complete and will be reviewed if they include the following items: